 The City of Littleton received a grant to restore the exterior of the Bemis House.
 Renovations included structural stablization, abatement of the old green asbestos siding, leaded window glass and door restoration, exterior paint, and a new cedar roof.

-The interior of the home has not been restored and is still in a somewhat fragile state.
+The interior of the home is an ongoing restoration project and some areas are in a somewhat fragile state.
 For this reason, tours inside the home are not available.